Atharvat/Random-Article-New-Tab/README.md

 ![](images/1.png)

-You can click on the article name to go to the wikipedia website for the article aor press the next button to generate another article
+You can click on the article name to go to the wikipedia website for the article or press the next button to generate another article

 ![](images/2.png)